ZakirG/generative-daw/README.md

 for their examples on audio manipulation in Angular.
 Code snippets of theirs are used in this application.

 This project's interface is based on Logic Pro X.

-#### Discussion
-"People respond favorably to music that is well-structured." - The Jazz Piano Book by Mark Levine (97)

-This app bakes ideas from melody theory, classical chord approaches, and jazz theory into a set of configurable music generation algorithms.
-For the most part, these algorithms resemble processes that I use as a composer -- the process of selecting a key, scale, set of chord voicings of interest, chord progression form, selecting melody notes from the chords, and other techniques.
-As a result, the music that this application outputs is highly structured, and often resembles the set of pieces that a human reading a textbook on such theory might compose.

-Much of the composition process I use as a human is automatable -- picking a voicing to use, translating chord numerals to notes, testing out chord progressions that apply pop progressions in a given scale domain.
-As a piano player, recalling voicings of interest and transposing them to the root of interest while creating a chord progression is a process that often feels less about taste and more about memorization.
-I designed this tool with that problem in mind, and I'm surprised with the quality of the compositions that this program has been creating for me for so far.
-I hope to grow the codebase as I learn new composition techniques from contemporary music.